RooRoo6080/secure-bootloader/README.md

 ## Bootloader

-The Bootloader manages which firmware gets updated to the TM4C, and will start the execution of the loaded vehicle firmware.
-It checks the version of the new firmware against the internal firmware version before accepting the new firmware.
+The Bootloader manages which firmware gets updated to the TM4C in a secure fashion, and will start the latest valid loaded vehicle firmware.

 ### bootloader.c